 Well-developed road infrastructure and the proximity to key European markets offer logistical advantages and enable the transportation and logistics industry to flourish, particularly in the Port of Koper with the biggest container terminal in the Adriatic Sea and the third biggest car terminal in the Mediterranean, and in Ljubljana with the planned biggest land terminal in South East Europe.

-Slovenia is known for its excellent transport and ITC infrastructure, value chains, industry clusters, and centers of excellence.
-It is just small enough to be manageable, but also very diverse, a perfect testing ground, which was already successful when proving other technologies, such as one of the first full 3G networks, a mobile payment system Moneta, SmartGrids, IP TV, FTTH, etc.
+Slovenia has excellent transport and ITC infrastructure, value chains, industry clusters, and centers of excellence.
+Because of its size, it is manageable, but also very diverse, a perfect Country as a lab testing ground, which was already successful when proving other technologies, such as one of the first full 3G networks, a mobile payment system Moneta, SmartGrids, IP TV, FTTH, etc.

 Slovenia has an impressive tradition in the automotive industry, with more than one tenth of direct and depending automotive employment, a highly qualified workforce in Tier 1, Tier 2, and Tier 3 supplier companies, 2,000 registered researchers in the automotive field, and very reasonable wages adequate to the level of education and skills of the local workforce.
 The corporate culture of transparency and accountability, personal integrity, and company loyalty make cooperation easy.

 Slovenia in figures

 - Area: 20 273 km2 (7 827 square miles)

 - GDP: $33,579 per capita, PPP (WB, 2016)

 - GDP growth in Q1 2017: +5.3%

 - Human capital index: 16th in the world (World Economic Forum’s Human Capital Report 2016)